 Once your visa has been issued and you have traveled to Ethiopia, you are required to collect your media permit at the Government Communications Affairs Office (Media Licensing Department) before any filming or reporting can commence.

-Each person travelling must submit two recent color passport photographs in support of the application.
+Each person traveling must submit two recent color passport photographs in support of the application.

 Length of stay under journalist visas